-Still hemmed between mountains, Sub-Division but keeping as close as possible to water level, the track between North Bend and Vancouver has a gradient of a little less than 4 feet in a mile.
+Cascade Still hemmed between mountains, Sub-Division but keeping as close as possible to water level, the track between North Bend and Vancouver has a gradient of a little less than 4 feet in a mile.
 Its last 80 miles are through the almost level valley of the Fraser by now a wide, navigable river.
 West of North Bend, the stark beauty of the Fraser Canyon, coupled with the equally stark history of its early development is memorable.
 At mileage 5.5, the Scuzzy River, flowing from north of the track, enters the Fraser.
 Under the railway bridge is a series of basins, up which salmon leap during the spawning season.
 These mitigate the fierce Scuzzy Rapids, before conservation a death trap for many fine salmon.
-Between mileages 7.4 and 8, the garge narrows into a rock formation aptly christened "Hell's Gate".
+Between milegges 7.4 and 8, the garge narrows into a rock formation aptly christened "Hell's Gate".
 Below it is "The Devil's Wash Basin", a spinning whirlpool.
 Williams Creek (9.2) and White's Creek (9.7) are crossed as the track winds its way beside the rushing river between the canyon walls.
 There are many outstanding views and, west of Spuzzum (15.5), once a Hudson's Bay trading post, a steel and concrete bridge spans the Fraser on the site of the first bridge ever to cross it.
-The first bridge, built by Joseph Trutch, was the first suspension bridge west of the Rockies, built on wooden towers and wire cables woven at the site.
 Spuzzum River is crossed at mileage 17.1.